 AP Credit: It is possible for you to waive certain PAM and Cornell requirements if you have taken appropriate AP courses.
 During orientation you will meet with the associate registrar and she will be able to tell you which courses will count, and which ones won’t.

-Advising: During orientation you will meet with various Cornell personnel, including myself, who will answer all of your questions.
+Advising: During orientation you will meet with various Cornell personnel who will answer all of your questions.
 Shortly after classes begin you will be assigned a department faculty advisor to help you plan future endeavors.
 Jen Davis, PAM Undergraduate Advising Coordinator, will also be available to help you navigate curriculum planning, procedures, and policies.

 Transfer Students: It is difficult to give concise advice for transfer students since there is so much heterogeneity.
 As a general guideline, you should enroll in the PAM core requirements, and the required courses that you have not yet completed.
 The registrar’s office sent you a list of transfer equivalencies.
 Compare these to the curriculum sheet to see what requirements remain.
 Please schedule an appointment during orientation week to meet with Jen Davis, PAM Undergraduate Advising Coordinator, before classes begin to review your course schedule.

-I am sure that there remain many questions.
-For those questions that are not urgent, I look forward to answering them during orientation in August.
-For urgent questions related to the PAM curriculum, please do not hesitate to contact me directly through e-mail (email@example.com).
+We are sure that there remain many questions.
+For those questions that are not urgent, we look forward to answering them during orientation in August.
+For urgent questions related to the PAM curriculum, please do not hesitate to contact us directly at PAM_Major@cornell.edu or at 607-255-1199.